 Board Interaction with Management

-Annually prepare, for inclusion in the proxy, a statement addressing the Committee’s policies and procedures for identifying and evaluating nominees for director.
+- Annually approve a statement for inclusion in the annual meeting proxy statement addressing the Committee’s policies and procedures for identifying and evaluating nominees for director.

-Annually prepare, for inclusion in the proxy or on the Company’s website, a statement disclosing the means by which shareholders can communicate with directors.
+- Annually approve a statement for inclusion in the annual meeting proxy statement or on the Company’s website disclosing the means by which shareholders may communicate with directors.

-The Committee will have the sole authority to retain any outside firm deemed necessary to assist it in meeting its fiduciary obligations, including the sole authority to approve the firm’s fees and other retention issues.
+- The Committee will have the sole authority to retain any outside firm deemed necessary by the Committee to assist it in meeting its fiduciary obligations, including the sole authority to approve the firm’s fees and other retention issues.

-Provide opportunities of continuing education for all Directors.
+- Provide continuing education opportunities for all Directors.

 Consistency with Articles of Incorporation, Bylaws